Lake Coeur d'Alene: History

-A number of Ford Model T automobiles sitting on the bottom of the lake are the result of people in the early 1900s choosing to drive in winter across the frozen lake.
+A number of Ford Model T automobiles currently sit at the bottom of the lake.
+A theory suggest that this is the result of people in the early 1900s choosing to drive across the frozen lake during the winter.
 They didn't always correctly judge the ice thickness, and sometimes went through.
-Also, steamboats on the bottom resulted from being burned and sunk as wrecks when they were no longer of use to ferry people around the lake.
-Since the late 20th century, divers frequently visit these ruins on the bottom as part of their recreation.
-Captain Sorensen of the Amelia Wheaton, operating the Wheaton, named most of the bays and features of Lake Coeur d’Alene.
+Many old steamboats are also currently at the bottom of the lake forming what's known as the Steamboat Graveyard.

 The Coeur d'Alene Tribe owns the southern third of Lake Coeur d'Alene and its submerged lands as part of its reservation, in addition to miles of the Saint Joe River and its submerged lands, all of which the United States holds in trust for the tribe.
 Its rights to the lake and river were established in the first executive order founding its reservation, which originally included all of the lake.
 In United States v.
 Idaho (2001), the United States Supreme Court held that an 1873 executive order issued by President Ulysses S. Grant formalized ownership by the tribe.

 While the court holding has not affected usage and access to Lake Coeur d'Alene, the Environmental Protection Agency has ruled that the tribe may set its own water-quality standards on its portion of Lake Coeur d'Alene.